Free IELTS Band Score Calculators

 Listening & Reading

-- Familiarize yourself with passages and recordings.
+- Familiarize yourself with authentic passage and recording styles.

-- Master skimming, scanning, and keyword prediction .
+- Master skimming, scanning, and keyword prediction.

 Writing

-- Practice time-bound essays.
+- Practice timed essays.

 - Seek feedback from qualified instructors.